We have a two funded PhD studentships available on a full-time basis to start in October 2017. Follow the link for further details.

 We ask you to provide a brief research outline with your application and give some indication of the research group within which your research interest belongs.

-PhD student Nicole Valtorta has won NIHR funding for her doctoral fellowship in the Department, which will focus on loneliness and isolation in older adults.
+PhD student Nicole Valtorta won NIHR funding for her doctoral fellowship in the Department, which focused on loneliness and isolation in older adults.

-Sadie Bell is currently undertaking a full-time PhD exploring the acceptability and accessibility of sexual health services in the UK to over 50s.
+Sadie Bell undertook a full-time PhD exploring the acceptability and accessibility of sexual health services in the UK to over 50s.

 All students are initially registered for their intended award aim (ie either MPhil or PhD).
 However, PhD students are only provisionally registered for their PhD.
 There is a confirmation of registration procedure which is a progression requirement that must be successfully completed if the student is to progress on the PhD.